-What SDSN Canada will do?
+What does SDSN Canada do?

-- Link Canadian experts to the global SDSN and to global discussions on a universal agenda for sustainable development
+- Link Canadian experts to the global SDSN and to global discussions on a universal agenda for sustainable development.

-- Foster debate on sustainable development within Canadian academia and society more broadly
+- Foster debate on sustainable development within Canadian academia and society more broadly.

-- Conduct action-oriented research that helps Canada adopt and implement policies and practices that provide international leadership in sustainability
+- Conduct action-oriented research that helps Canada adopt and implement policies and practices that provide international leadership in sustainability.

-- Develop and continually improve educational programming for sustainable development
+- Develop and continually improve educational programming for sustainable development.